lintondf/MultiPing/README.md

-# MultiPing
+# MultiPing Arduino Library for Arduino

-A library for handling multiple ultrasonic sensors via multitasking
+## See the [MultiPing Wiki](https://github.com/lintondf/MultiPing/wiki) for documentation